We’re open, but Covid-19 safety protocol applies. View our Covid-19 protocols.

 ALZHEIMER’S DISEASE

 While dementia is a decline in mental acuity that affects performing daily tasks, Alzheimer’s is usually the disease that causes dementia.
-Both are progressive conditions so a senior or elderly loved one with onset or early stage Dementia may only have minor memory loss, confusion and forgetfulness.
+Both are progressive conditions so a senior or elderly loved one with onset or early-stage Dementia may only have minor memory loss, confusion and forgetfulness.
 You may also notice slight changes in their personality, moods and general behavior.

 Those with Alzheimer’s Disease have similar symptoms but to a greater degree.
 People with Alzheimer’s Disease can suffer with drastic mood swings and personality changes.
 They also are more forgetful than just confused.
 They forget the names of people, objects or that events even occurred.